The Eli and Edythe Broad Foundation

 Skills for the New Economy

-Grants ranging from $100,000 to several million dollars supporting educational organizations and initiatives that prepare young people for emerging careers.
+Grants ranging from $100,000 to several million dollars supporting educational organisations and initiatives that prepare young people for emerging careers.
 Recent grantees include:

 - Alliance College-Ready Public Schools Foundation (career readiness for 12,000+ students)